Pato Carretero, Orinoco goose lives near freshwater marshes, riverbanks

 Song

-Physical Appearance: The Orinoco goose has a unique and striking appearance.
-It is a medium-sized goose, typically measuring around 69 cm (27 inches) in length.
-Their plumage is predominantly dark grey, with a lighter grey and white coloration on the head and neck.
+Physical Appearance: The Orinoco Goose has a unique and striking appearance.
+It is a medium-sized goose measuring around 69 cm (27 inches) in length.
+Their plumage is dark grey, with a lighter grey and white coloration on the head and neck.
 They have large, webbed feet and a stout bill.

-Habitat and behavior: These geese prefer freshwater habitats, especially those with dense vegetation where they can find cover.
-500-2600 m.
+Habitat and behavior: These geese prefer freshwater habitats with dense vegetation where they can find cover at altitudes of 500-2600 m.
 They are not highly migratory and tend to be sedentary, residing in their preferred wetland areas year-round.
-Orinoco Geese are known to be social birds, often forming large flocks, particularly during the breeding season.
+They are known to be social birds, often forming large flocks. during the breeding season.
 Grazes on plant matter.

-Breeding: Orinoco Geese typically breed between October and March in Colombia.
+Breeding: Orinoco Geese breed between October and March.
 They construct nests on the ground, near the water's edge, using plant material and lined with down feathers.
-Females typically lay around 7-9 eggs, which they incubate for approximately 30 days.
+Females lay around 7-9 eggs, which they incubate for approximately 30 days.
 Both parents participate in raising the young.

-Conservation: Orinoco Geese face threats from disturbance from human activities.
-Nevertheless, they are currently listed as a species of concern/vulnerable by the International Union for Conservation of Nature (IUCN).
+Conservation: The Orinoco Geese face threats from disturbance from human activities.
+Nevertheless, they are listed as a species of concern/vulnerable by the International Union for Conservation of Nature (IUCN).

 Distribution